 September 5, 1950: Judy attended a late-night showing of Summer Stock at the Capitol Theater in New York (the same theater she and Mickey Rooney had appeared at 11 years earlier when The Wizard of Oz was released).
 When the audience saw her after the showing, there was a “gloriously supportive mob scene with cries of ‘We love you, Judy!'”
 The event made the papers the next day.

 These two snapshots were taken of Judy in NY at this time.
-Also shown above are two articles, one being Earl Wilson’s column, reporting on the event.
+Also shown above are two articles, one in Earl Wilson’s column reporting on the event and the other is a review of Summer Stock that notes the basic storyline, Judy’s unflattering costumes, and her weight.
+But as usual, Judy herself gets high praise for her singing and dancing.

 September 5, 1958: Judy’s opening at Chicago’s Orchestra Hall, which was a benefit for the Chicago Home for Girls, was a smash hit with rave reviews.